ThomasBittner1/KangarooDocumentation/kangaroo/docs/gettingStarted.md

 The new server should be on another disk.
 It could be a folder setup-ed with Smartdrive from *Dropbox*, *Box* or *GoogleDrive*.
 Or if you are working in a network, it can be a location on the network.

-!!! note "Smart Drives"
+!!! warning "Important"
-    In case you want to do it with a smart drive, and you have to decide - we've tried all the smart drives in Windows, and the most stable one has been Dropbox.
+    If you use Smart Drives, it's best to manually make the version folder (e.g. *v3*) **available offline** before localizing.
+Otherwise he might not grab *all* the content.
+That's because the Smart Drives are trying to help you by keeping the file storage small - which makes the localizing unstable in some cases.

 If you don't have one yet, just create an empty folder again.
 And after that, open the **pathEnv.mel** file with a text editor, and change the path after *default@* to be your server path.